-He is the last of the four major Hawaiian gods, but became less important when the Hawaiian trinity of deities – Kāne, Lono, and Kū – was formed.
+He is the last of the four major Hawaiian gods but became less important when the Hawaiian trinity of deities – Kāne, Lono, and Kū – was formed.
 This reduction from four to three was perhaps inspired by Christianity and the Holy Trinity.

-Christiantity came to Hawaii in 1820 with the arrival of Protestant missionaries from New England.
-Queen Ka’ahumanu had publicly overthrown kapu (the traditional taboos that had governed all elements of Native Hawaiian life) in 1819 and had welcomed these Christian missionaries.
+Christianity came to Hawaii in 1820 with the arrival of Protestant missionaries from New England.
+Queen Ka’ahumanu had publicly overthrown kapu (the traditional taboos that had governed all elements of Native Hawaiian life) in 1819 and welcomed these Christian missionaries.
 After being converted, Queen Ka’ahumanu banned all other religious practices and promoted conversion to Christianity.

-Even before the Hawaiian trinity was established, Kanaloa had rarely had his own temple (a heiau).
+Even before the Hawaiian trinity was established, Kanaloa rarely had his own temple (a heiau).
 But Kanaloa did receive prayers and his role changed from island to island – some Polynesians even worshiped Kanaloa as the creator god.

 Hina: Ancestral Moon Goddess

 Hina – the goddess most widely recognized across Polynesia – features in several mythologies across the region.
 She was given many different identities and powers and it can be difficult to identify a single Hina in Hawaiian mythology.
 But she is most commonly associated with the moon and is recognized as the opposite of her husband (and brother) Kū.